How To Make Money Welding in Your Garage: Must-Have Tools

 Project #1: Multifunctional Workbench

-The first welding idea in this list is a workbench that can be used not only for welding projects.
+The first welding idea on this list is a workbench that can be used not only for welding projects but also for other purposes.
 It is a multipurpose work table for a variety of uses.

 Project #2: DIY Welding Table

-Alternatively, a simpler welding table is easier to build, made with a series of straight metal pieces welded together in a frame.
+Alternatively, a simpler welding table, made with a series of straight metal pieces welded together in a frame, is easier to build.
 A large and durable structure that is light enough to move.

 credit: The Biji-Biji Initiative / instructables.com